DavisStanko/botterfly/README.md

 # Botterfly

+Versatile Discord bot with extensive commands for entertainment and utility.
+Features a competitive economy system, minigames, and real-time data fetching.

-Botterfly is a Discord bot focused on fun, games, and utility.
-Please note: The official hosted version is no longer online.
-This repository is now maintained as an open-source project for those who wish to host their own instance or learn from the codebase.
+Note: the official hosted version is no longer online.
+This repository is now maintained as an open-source project, for anyone who wants to host their own instance or learn from the codebase.

-## Usage
+## How to use

-All commands are slash commands and can be found by typing `/` in the chat.
-Typing `/help` will show a list of all commands and their usage.
+All commands are slash commands.
+Type `/` in a Discord chat to find them.
+Type `/help` to see a list of all commands and their usage.

 ### Account Commands

-- `/start` - Create a new account.
-Run this command before any other commands.
+- `/start` — create a new account.
+Run this before any other commands.
-- `/points` - Check your current points.
+- `/points` — check your current points.
-- `/leaderboard` - See the top users and their points.
+- `/leaderboard` — see the top users and their points.
-- `/income` - Claim free points every 30 minutes.
+- `/income` — claim free points every 30 minutes.
-- `/give` - Give points to another user.
+- `/give` — give points to another user.

 ### Game Commands

-- `/trivia` - Start a trivia game.
+- `/trivia` — start a trivia game.
 Win points by answering questions correctly.
-- `/roulette` - Wager points on a game of roulette.
+- `/roulette` — wager points on a game of roulette.
-- `/slots` - Wager points on a game of 3 column slots.
+- `/slots` — wager points on a game of 3-column slots.
-- `/roll` - Roll dice in the format `#d#` (ex. `1d6`).
+- `/roll` — roll dice in the format `#d#` (example: `1d6`).

 ### API Commands

-- `/reddit` - Get a random post from the specified subreddit.
+- `/reddit` — get a random post from a specified subreddit.
-- `/weather` - Get the current weather for the specified city.
+- `/weather` — get the current weather for a specified city.
-- `/news` - Get a trending news article from the specified country.
+- `/news` — get a trending news article from a specified country.

 ### Utility Commands

-- `/help` - Show a list of all commands.
+- `/help` — show a list of all commands.
-- `/info` - Show information about the bot.
+- `/info` — show information about the bot.
-- `/invite` - Get an invite link for the bot.
+- `/invite` — get an invite link for the bot.
-- `/ping` - Check the bot's latency.
+- `/ping` — check the bot's latency.

-## History

-This project was originally created in 2018 as a way to learn Python and as such it was made with `Discord.py`.
-I have since rewritten it in `Discord.js` due to it's more active development and better documentation.
-The original repo can be found here: [DavisStanko/robot](https://github.com/DavisStanko/robot)

-## Self Hosting
+### Self-Hosting

-If you'd like to run your own instance of the bot, you can fork this repository and host it yourself.
-The bot can be run using PM2 for process management:
+To run your own instance, fork this repository.
+Run the bot with PM2 for process management:

 1. Install PM2 globally: